• YOUR MOVE TO MAURITIUS

 iii.
 Self-Employed

-Note: A person cannot hold an OP under 2 different categories at the same time, for example an individual cannot be on an Investor Permit and at the same time hold a Self-Employed Permit.
+Note: An individual cannot simultaneously hold an OP under two different categories; for instance, one cannot possess an Investor Permit while also holding a Self-Employed Permit.

-Foreign nationals, above the age of 50 may choose to retire in Mauritius under a Residence Permit (RP).
-The Retired Permit only gives the right to live in Mauritius without being professionally active.
+Foreign nationals aged 50 and above have the option to retire in Mauritius under a Residence Permit (RP).
+The Retired Permit permits individuals to reside in Mauritius without engaging in professional activities.

 What is an ‘Approval in Principle’?

-All applications for an OP (Investor, Professional and Self Employed) and RP (Retired) will only be considered under the ‘Approval in Principle’ route, that is the application is submitted online first and upon obtaining the approval in principle, the applicant has 90 days to travel to Mauritius to carry out the required medical tests and attend the interview with the Economic Development Board (EDB) and the Passport and Immigration Office (PIO).
+All applications for an OP (Investor, Professional, and Self-Employed) and RP (Retired) follow the ‘Approval in Principle’ route.
+This entails submitting the application online initially.
+Upon obtaining the approval in principle, applicants have 90 days to travel to Mauritius for required medical tests and interviews with the Economic Development Board (EDB) and the Passport and Immigration Office (PIO).

-If the authorities are satisfied with the documents provided during the interview, the OP or the RP will be issued to the applicant on the same day.
+If the authorities are satisfied with the documents provided during the interview, the OP or RP will be issued on the same day.
+It’s crucial to note that the Approval in Principle is not a visa to enter Mauritius, and applicants should ensure they have the appropriate travel documents and visa before traveling.

 What are the main criteria under each category of the Occupation Permit (OP)?